Luka-io/RadiaX/README.md

 ## AI & Reconstruction

-RadiaX is being designed around a hardware-accelerated reconstruction pipeline.
+RadiaX is being designed around a **hardware-accelerated reconstruction pipeline**.

 The future FPGA platform is intended to accelerate computationally intensive parts of the imaging pipeline, with **AI-based image processing and reconstruction** planned alongside conventional reconstruction methods.

 ## Supported By

-RadiaX has received support from **Radiacode**, contributing radiation-detectors.
+RadiaX has received support from **Radiacode**, contributing radiation-detection technology to the project.

 [Radiacode](https://radiacode.com/)